News & Events

 Babson Professor Jennifer Bethel was promoted to full Professor.

-Babson Professors Gang Hu and Jennifer Bethel and Georgia Tech Progessor Qinghai Wang received a grant from Yale University’s Millstein Center for Corporate Governance and Performance for their work in mergers and acquisitions.
+Babson Professor Jennifer Bethel and Georgia Tech Progessor Qinghai Wang received a grant from Yale University’s Millstein Center for Corporate Governance and Performance for their work in mergers and acquisitions.

 Babson team wins finalist award at McCombs International Business Challenge.
 For the second year in a row, Babson team wins an award at this intense five day case competition at the University of Texas at Austin.
 Twenty top international business schools competed in the competition.
 Babson was represented by undergrad seniors: Mayra Roa, Olga Brik, Liz Allen, and Suzanne Cover.
 The team was advised by finance professor Ryan Davies.